Dr. Richard dives into a topic at Glow that we are passionate about, posture:

-- Enhance energy due to efficiency body balance
+- Enhance energy due to efficiency and body balance

-- Constant joint and muscular pain preventing the ability to perform even basic activities of daily living
+- Constant joint and muscular pain prevents the ability to perform even basic activities of daily living

 - Being predisposed to easy injury of muscles and joints

-- Compromises the function of internal organs including heart, lungs and digestive system.
+- Compromise the function of internal organs, including the heart, lungs and digestive system.

-Science is constantly discovering even deeper and more profound evidence showing how the way we hold our body affects our health and our life.
+Science is constantly discovering even deeper and profound ways that how we hold our body affects our health and life.
 For example, social psychologist Amy Cuddy, Associate Professor at Harvard Business School, published a study that shows clearly how our posture and body positioning directly influences either the production of cortisol (stress hormone) or testosterone (growth hormone) within minutes.
 How amazing is that?

 To learn more about your posture and benefit from some tips on good posture, please visit the exercise page on our website, with some informative videos on supporting your posture!
 You can also contact one of our experts in postural assessment and correction.